andorod77/Prescription-Refill-System/README.md

 # Prescription-Refill-System

-Created EER diagrams to design a Drug Refill System in Oracle Database 12c.
-Coded a menu in embedded SQL (C) to interact with the database.
+Prescription Drug-Refill System database created using Oracle Database 12c.
+Details the design process of defining the entities/relationships of the system and populating them with tuples.
+An embedded SQL (C) menu was added to interact with the database.